Hands using a tablet

 • student films containing music

-These items can be given away for free or sold by the school to parents.
+These items can be given away for free or sold by your school to parents as part of fundraising initiatives.

 Why do I need a licence?

-The use of music within recorded products requires two permissions to be obtained:
+The use of music within recorded or copied products requires two permissions to be obtained:

 • the copyright in the musical work, looked after by MCPS, who represent the composers, songwriters and music publishers

-• the copyright in the sound recording, looked after by PPL who represent performers and recorded companies
+• the copyright in the sound recording, looked after by PPL who represent performers and record companies

 Are there any restrictions on the licence?